This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Your child does not respond to someone when the person is not in clear view.

-- Your child has fluid, pus, or blood leaking from his ear.
+- Your child has fluid, pus, or blood leaking from his or her ear.

 - Your child has sudden, severe hearing loss.